Southern Army (Italy): Foreign volunteers

 The force also included non-Italian volunteers, joining at different times.
 Around 200 Hungarian cavalry and 200 Hungarian infantry fought in the battle on 1–2 October, at which point 50 French volunteers under Paolo De Flotte had already fallen in Calabria.
 The Southern Army also included 100 foreign Bourbon deserters commanded by Adolfo Wolff and "a few score of English".
 There were also 3,000 Bourbon soldiers under Von Mechel, as well as some Swiss companies known as "Schweizertruppen".
 On 15 October the 600-strong British Legion disembarked from the SS Emperor and SS Melazzo at Naples - it was also known by the euphemism of the 'Garibaldi Excursionists' after the Foreign Enlistment Act forbade British citizens enlisting in foreign armies.

 Several thousand Sicilians enlisted in the force whilst it was still in Sicily and were trained by Sicilian, northern Italian and British officers., whilst the Garibaldi Division's chief of staff was the German Wilhelm Friedrich Rüstow, who in 1862 published an account of the campaign as The Italian War.
 The earliest foreign volunteer was the English engineer and linguist Hugh Forbes, who had fought alongside Garibaldi as early as 1849.
-Others included Percy Wyndham, the Irish artilleryman Dick Dowling and for short periods the Americans Catham Roberdeau Wheat and Charles Carrol Hicks, who returned to America to fight in the Confederate Army, along with Garibaldi's 'English-Garibaldian' body-double John Whitehead Peard.
+Others included Percy Wyndham, the Irish artilleryman Dick Dowling and for short periods the Americans Chatham Roberdeau Wheat and Charles Carrol Hicks, who returned to America to fight in the Confederate Army, along with Garibaldi's 'English-Garibaldian' body-double John Whitehead Peard.